-According to Prof Parker, who treats burnt out public servants, his approach is 3-fold.
-“In my view, you have to get them out of that job, get them to have a decent break, then come back refreshed in a totally different job,” he says.
+According to Prof Parker, “you have to get them out of that job, get them to have a decent break, then come back refreshed in a totally different job,” he says.
 “But because they're perfectionists, they want to hang on to that old job.”

-“If I left medicine altogether, who was I, if not a doctor?”
-Dr Dawes says she asked herself after leaving her job in 2009.
+After leaving her job in 2009, Dr Dawes asked herself: “If I left medicine altogether, who was I, if not a doctor?”.
 She says hiking and camping rejuvenated her and, after completing her masters in counselling, Dr Dawes now has a private practice, counselling doctors and university students.

 While there’s no one-size-fits-all answer, recovery from burnout can include:

 - taking time off to rest and recharge

 - enjoying a balanced and healthy diet

 - avoiding a ‘perfectionist’ mentality and practising acceptance

 Mental health and wellbeing support

 HCF members can access GP2U Telehealth Australia to speak with a doctor online.
 You can get valuable information and support about your mental or physical health without having to visit a clinic.

 Through our partnership with GP2U, all HCF members with health cover can access a standard online video GP consultation (up to 10 minutes) for a fee of $50.
 See hcf.com.au/gp2u for more information.